joeycastillo/babel/README.md

 ## Next Steps

-- [ ] Create a subclass of Babel that can draw text to a GFX display.
+- [X] Create a subclass of Babel that can draw text to a GFX display.
+  - [ ] Handle screen size and margins, clipping
+  - [ ] Handle character wrapping
+  - [ ] Handle RTL direction changes
+  - [ ] Handle combining marks
+  - [ ] Glyph magnification (i.e. size=2)
 - [ ] String manipulation (uppercase, lowercase, capitalization, word wrap)
 - [ ] Make a simple FeatherWing with the chip, for easier testing on more devices.
 - [ ] Port to CircuitPython!